jockee/lang/lang.md

     } : do3
 - pattern matching
   - dict partial - spread operator - currently always matching on partial
-- remove 'let' keyword from let bindings `a = 1, b = 2: b + a`
+- remove 'let' keyword from let bindings? `a = 1, b = 2: b + a`

 # REFACTORING

 * strings seem very slow
 * ReaderT, StateT?
 MTL (start out with readert as it's the most basic?) -- not sure anything like this really fits this project
 * Boolean could be defined as `data Boolean = True | False`

 # NOTES